kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-08-09-microsoft-annual-report-financial-overview-and-analysis.md

 LinkedIn is with Office and Dynamics tools (that I will describe later) part of the **Productivity and Business Processes** segment.
 Microsoft acquired LinkedIn in the 2017 fiscal year (end of the 2016 calendar year) for a whopping $27bn.
 It was perceived as a surprising and questionable move, and the jury is still out on how smart move this acquisition has been.

 In 2020 **LinkedIn contributed $8.1bn to Microsoft's revenue**, which was 20% growth.
-It would be even higher but last quater growth slowed down to 10% y/y thanks to COVID-19.
-Eventhough people used LinkedIn more, companies used LinkedIn less to seek employees, which meant slower growth.
+It would be even higher but last quarter growth slowed down to 10% y/y thanks to COVID-19.
+Even though people used LinkedIn more, companies used LinkedIn less to seek employees, which meant slower growth.

  However, revenue is not the main problem LinkedIn has, because it is probably **still losing around $1bn a year in operating income.** On top of that, synergies that were communicated as reasoning for doing the deal did not fully happen yet.